MartynaMisk/AnscombesQuarter/README.md

 4. Explaining why the dataset is interesting by referring to the plots and statistics created in my notebook.

 ## Summary
-Data visualization should be an essential step in Analaysing any Data.
+Data visualization/graphing should be an essential step when Analaysing any Data.

 ## URL Link
 Assignment can be found in the ![Jupyter Notebook](https://github.com/MartynaMisk/AnscombesQuartet/blob/master/InvestigationAnscombesQuartet.ipynb).